njokuScript/ripple-pay/README.md

 ## Implementation Timeline

-  * Phase 1: Frontend & Backend User Authentication setup & Styling W10D7-W11D1 (2 Days)
+  * Phase 1: Frontend & Backend User Authentication setup & Styling
+  W10D7-W11D1 (2 Days)
     * Build out frontend authentication and link to backend
+    * Fully functioning.
+Should be able to signup, login, and logout
+    * Signup will require valid e-mail and password
-    * Stylize appropriately
+    * Stylize appropriately to the point where auth is complete

-  * Phase 2: Ripple API, Establishment of wallet, Depositing of funds from exchange account W11D2-W11D4 (3 Days)
+  * Phase 2: Ripple Beginnings
+  W11D2
     * Understanding Ripple API
-    * Building out frontend & backend for storing funds
-    * Test out funds between exchange account and app wallet ensuring that funds stay stored
+    * Connecting with the public ledger
+    * Establishing basic level communications between two test accounts W11D3
+    * Establishment of profile page in App
+    * Proper buttons display (but aren't functioning) for sending and requeting funds
+    * User name and info is stylized and displayed

-  * Phase 3: Requesting & Dispatching of Funds W11D5-W11D6 (2 Days)
+  * Phase 3: Requesting & Sending of Funds
+  W11D4
+    * Generating addresses based on test aaccounts
+    * Associated secret keys are able to properly ync with public addresses.
-    * Algorithm for building out front & backend for requesting funds
+    * Algorithm for requesting funds
+    * Users can request funds from another public address on the app (on the frontend)
+    * Allow time for bugs
+   W11D5
+    * User requests are able to communicate with another user on the app
+    * Confirmation is displayed upon transaction going through in App
+    * Building out frontend (stylization of sending page and requesting page) W11D6
+    * Run tests between two test accounts
+    * Test out funds between two accounts to ensure that app is successfully transferring.
+    * Check public ledger for confirmation
+    * Allow time for bugs
     * Users addresses are stored and secret keys are rendered in order to send funds
-    * Test out transferring of funds between two accounts

   * Phase 4: Tune-ups, Styling, and Creating Demo Web Page W11D7 (1 Day)
     * Set up github pages
     * Mock up wireframes for how the demo page will look
-    * Grab nice looking GIFs
+    * Grab nice looking GIFs using Licecap to show the App in motion
-    * Stylize website
+    * Stylize website and put finishing touches on app

 ## Technology